Psvensso/react-starter-book/basics-of-react.md

-# What is React

-React is a [open-source javascript](https://github.com/facebook/react) library developed and maintained by Facebook.
-With React you create UI views and depending on who´s rendering you output the view tree into your device of choice, this can be the DOM if you are using the `react-dom` package or a mobile phone if using the `react-native` package.
-That was a cryptic explanation but so is React in some ways.
-Lets try to clean the picture by first declaring what it's not.

-* ### React is NOT a component library
-* ### React does NOT contain any service injection or other bootstrapping of files
-* ### React does NOT contain any router
-* ### React does NOT have a template system
-* ### React does NOT implement the MV\*\* pattern

-With that in mind let's first look what we are trying to solve by defining some paradigms.
-Let's look at the MVC/MV\* pattern.
+### Compare with other libraries

+Before we dig into React lets first try to identify some common problems that older frameworks had and how they solved them and then we look at how React handles the problems.

+Most older javascript frameworks implements some sort of MV\* pattern, so time for a small re-cap.

-### Recap MV\*
+### Re-cap MV\*

 In an interactive application the hard part is to manage state.
-The well proven and long lived MVC trickery works as follows.
+The well proven and long lived MVC is illustrated as follows.

 ![](https://upload.wikimedia.org/wikipedia/commons/9/9d/MVC-basic.svg)